kazarinoff/D2JRestRoutes/README.md

     path('',include(myapi.default_routes()))

 4b.
-Set individual URLs to use object methods as views(available methods are:index,show,create,edit,delete,search,random)
+Set individual URLs to use object methods as views- available methods are:index,show,create,edit,delete,search,random.
+Note that show, edit, and delete require an <eid> to be included in the route url.

     path('index',myapi.index,name='index')